 William Clay Ford Sr, purchased the team in 1961 and was owner until his death in 2013.
 He was succeeded by his wife Martha Firestone Ford, and since 2020 Sheila Ford Hamp is the owner of the team.

-The Detroit Lions currently play in the National Football Conference (NC) North Division along with the Chicago Bears, Green Bay Packers and Minnesota Vikings.
+The Detroit Lions of the 21st century have continued to navigate the ups and downs of the NFL.
+They seek to recapture the glory of their championship team past.
+The team currently plays in the National Football Conference (NFC) North Division along with the Chicago Bears, Green Bay Packers and Minnesota Vikings.

 Barry Schustermann